Protecting Your

 If your criminal charges and arrest came about after the police searched your home or car, you naturally wonder if they were justified in doing so.
 To prepare to defend yourself against charges of drug possession, theft or any other crime with supposed evidence obtained through a search of your property, discuss the question with a criminal defense lawyer as soon as possible.

 If a search has not happened yet but you suspect that a search is imminent, we urge you to be ready to say no if the police ask you and do not have a search warrant.
-At Johnston, Stannard, Klesner, Burbidge & Fitzgerald, P.L.C., we leave no stone unturned when pursuing defense strategies for our clients.
+At Fitzgerald, Klesner, & Pavelich, PLC, we leave no stone unturned when pursuing defense strategies for our clients.
 We will evaluate the sequence of events that resulted in charges against you and then will advise you accordingly.

 What Do Iowa Statutes Say About Search Protocols?